 How do you get there?
 Again, there are dozens of possibilities.
 If you start mapping those with channels than can be used for them, depending on your target audiences, you’re gone for quite a ride.

 However, you need to start somewhere.
 In daily practice I notice that businesses have a staged approach and that’s normal as one of the things you always see when implementing content marketing programs or any other integrated marketing program (analytics, Marketing ROI, etc.), is that the organization goes through stages of optimization and self-reflection.

 Other reasons why content marketing programs get planned and rolled out in a staged way include:

-- The integration of content marketing in overall marketing strategy.
+- The integration of content marketing in overall digital marketing strategy.

 - The need to acquire internal skills to make content marketing programs succeed.
 These range from teaching the simple use of social channels to acquiring more strategic skills.